 Learning to perform complex action strategies is an important problem in the fields of artificial intelligence, robotics, and machine learning.
 Filled with interesting new experimental results, Learning in Embedded Systems explores algorithms that learn efficiently from trial-and error experience with an external world.

 Handling inherent uncertainty and exploiting compositional structure are fundamental to understanding and designing large-scale systems.
-Statistical relational learning builds on ideas from probability theory and statistics to address uncertainty while incorporating tools from logic, databases, and programming languages to represent structure.
+Statistical relational learning builds on ideas from probability theory and statistics to address uncertainty while incorporating tools from logic, databases and programming languages to represent structure.
+In Introduction to Statistical Relational Learning, leading researchers in this emerging area of machine learning describe current formalisms, models, and algorithms that enable effective and robust reasoning about richly structured systems and data.

 Pervasive and networked computers have dramatically reduced the cost of collecting and distributing large datasets.
 In this context, machine learning algorithms that scale poorly could simply become irrelevant.
 We need learning algorithms that scale linearly with the volume of the data while maintaining enough statistical efficiency to outperform algorithms that simply process a random subset of the data.